 Remember these numbers are the average search volume for the United States.
 I was actually a little surprised by this research, because several of my clients live in areas where couples counseling is the most common.

-Reminder: Know Your Local Market
+Reminder: Know Your Local Area & Ideal Clients

 I want to be clear that reading this post does not replace good, quality keyword research.
 I know, you’d like for it to, because doing all that research to choose the perfect keywords that will help your counseling website rank better on Google takes time.
 But the truth is that markets can vary greatly.

 I go into every single new SEO job trying not to make assumptions.
 This is because I’ve learned how different various parts of the country can be.
 I mentioned above a couple of those things.
 For instance, for some of my clients we focus more on optimizing for “counseling” and others the focus is a little heavier on “therapy.”

 Remember, the goal of SEO isn’t just to rank well on Google for the terms you target.
 The goal is to actually convert people to paying clients.
 To do that, it’s important to know what your clients are actually searching for.
 If you rank really well for “couples therapy” but everyone in your area is searching for “marriage counseling,” it’s not going to do you much good.
 You rank well, but your ideal clients are calling your competitor down the street who ranks better for the right search term.

 Ok, this might sound a little contradictory to what I said above, BUT search volume doesn’t tell the whole story.
 Sometimes I target search terms hardly anyone’s searching for.
 Why?
 Because the few people looking for that term are my ideal client.